M0hammedImran/dotfiles/README.md

-### My Dotfiles.
+### My Dotfiles

 Few of the config were copy pasted and few I wrote.😅
-It's not very impressive in any means, but it get the job done.😄
+It's not very impressive in any means, but it gets the job done.😄
 Feel free to use these.😁